fmeringdal/nettu-scheduler/README.md

 ## Contributing

-Any contribution or help to this project are always welcome!
+Any contribution to this project is always welcome!

 ## License